 Is there anything I need to consider before exercising?

-- If unsure how much you can or should do, speak to your medical team or physiotherapist before starting
+- If you are unsure what and how much you can do, speak to your medical team or physiotherapist before starting

-- Gradually build up how much you do in terms of amount and physical effort
+- Gradually build up how much you do in terms of amount and effort

 - If symptoms such as pain, fatigue, nausea, breathlessness or dizziness increase, stop and seek medical advice

-- If you have a low white blood cell count, avoid high-intensity exercise and don't over-exert yourself
+- If you have a low white blood cell count avoid exercise at high intensity

-- If you have balance problems, or know you are at risk of bone fracture due to bone metastases or osteoporosis, contact your medical team or physiotherapist for guidance
+- If you have balance problems, or know you are at risk of bone fracture due to bone metastases or osteoporosis, contact your physiotherapist for guidance

 How much should I aim to do?

-The Department of Health's guidelines advise how much exercise adults should be doing, and apply to people with cancer.
-During treatment it is not always possible or appropriate to meet these guidelines but maintaining some physical activity is still important.
+During treatment it is not always possible or appropriate to meet these guidelines but maintaining some physical activity is still important and beneficial.

 - Spring Into Action – participants meet with a physiotherapist and dietitian for individualised support regarding a healthy lifestyle.
 You can self-refer to this clinic for a one-off appointment